Connect with us

 Everything happened so spontaneously for JDV.
 In fact, he never even had any inkling that he’d soon be suiting up for the Kings when he first watched a PBA game last September 19 at the Ninoy Aquino Stadium.

 But as he mentioned, that visit to his old team proved to be the turning point of what was supposed to be a quick trip back to the Philippines.
-And it wasn’t an easy decision to make for him, for his family is in the States.
+And it wasn’t an easy decision to make for him, since his family is in the States.

 “I have to think about it because my wife is there, my kids are still back in the States,” said the 12-time league champion, a father of four.

 “I just came here to take care of some business.
-I really didn’t think it was possible–Joe playing after two years?
+I really didn’t think it was possible – Joe playing after two years?
 I wasn’t even healthy when I played last time, and now I’m back.
 This is all a surreal moment and it feels good.”

 “I thought he was fantastic for us,” he said.
 “I thought that he came in and played some really super valuable minutes at times when, you know, we’re trying to manage Japeth’s minutes, and that’s been our issue.